GuoquanPei/Origin-Tea/README.md

 # Phenotypic Feature-Based Identification of Tea Geographical Origin Using Lightweight Deep Learning

 > 🚧 **This repository is under preparation.
-Code and data will be released upon paper acceptance.
+The code and data will be made publicly available upon the paper's acceptance.
 Stay tuned!**

 ## 📌 Overview